francispepito11/phase2/README.md

 ### System Requirements
 - PHP 7.4 or higher
 - MySQL 5.7 or higher
-- Web server (Apache, Nginx)
+- Web server (Apache/XAMPP recommended)
-- Modern web browser
+- Modern web browser (Chrome, Firefox, Edge)
+- Minimum 2GB RAM, 10GB storage space

 ### Installation

-1. Clone the repository or extract files to your web server directory
+1. Clone the repository or extract files to your web server directory (e.g., `c:\xampp\htdocs\`)
 2. Create a MySQL database named `dict`
-3. Import the database schema (SQL file provided separately)
+3. Import the database schema from `dict.sql` file included in the repository
-4. Configure database connection in `includes/db_connect.php`
+4. Configure database connection in `includes/db_connect.php` if needed
+5. Start your Apache and MySQL services (if using XAMPP, use the XAMPP Control Panel)
-5. Access the system through a web browser
+6. Access the system through a web browser at `http://localhost/phase2-1/`

 ### Database Configuration
 The system uses a MySQL database with the following default configuration: